jinman36/reading-notes-102/class6.md

 - Code Review for Anthony Williams

-line 4 - decalre the variable
+-line 4 - decalre the variable
-line 7 - prints the message to the console log
+- line 7 - prints the message to the console log

-line 10 - decalres variable to hold prompt message line 13 - call the prompt function and save return value in variable line 16 - Print the response to console
+- line 10 - decalres variable to hold prompt message
+- line 13 - call the prompt function and save return value in variable
+- line 16 - Print the response to console

+- if user input matches "string" - set an alert message
+  - cosole log is not an important aspect to anything except puttinng words on a form - but not retaining information

+document is a variable all js files have - document.style.backgroundcolor ( all of these variables have already been created)

 window,prompt - gives a return value